Outer Ear Infection

 The Facts on Outer Ear Infection

 Infection of the inner ear is called labyrinthitis.
 Infection of the middle ear is called otitis media.
+It can cause temporary hearing loss and can progress to the inner ear if ignored.
 Infection of the outer ear is called otitis externa or swimmer's ear.
+It’s rarely serious.

 Causes of Outer Ear Infection